commercialhaskell/stack/doc/haskell_and_c_code.md

     If GHC's `-stubdir` option is omitted, GHC will put the generated C header file together with the other build artefacts for the module.
-However, that location cannot be specified reliably using the `install-dirs` key.
+However, that location cannot be specified reliably using the `include-dirs` key.

 That generated C header file will have content like:
 ~~~c